Railways To Lay Fibre Optics Cable Along Railway Tracks - UrduPoint

 Railways To Lay Fibre Optics Cable Along Railway Tracks

-ISLAMABAD, Sep 6 (UrduPoint / Pakistan Point News - 6th Sep, 2023 ) :Pakistan Railways has been planning on Tuesday to lay fibre optics cables along the railway tracks across the country, in a joint venture with private sector investors to generate revenue for the department.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Sep, 2023 ) :Pakistan Railways has been planning to lay fibre optics cables along the railway tracks across the country, in a joint venture with private sector investors to generate revenue for the department.

 "Pakistan Railways has around 7,791 kilometres railway network across the country which will not only help the department to improve its financial condition but also attract investors to invest," the official sources in the Ministry told APP.